-On October 18, 2018, the U.S. House Committee on Oversight and Reform ("House Oversight") publicly released several GSA emails regarding the FBI headquarters project, including emails between GSA and White House officials that are plainly responsive to CREW's FOIA request.
-See CREW Exs.
-3, 7.
-Among these emails were the following:
+On October 18, 2018, the U.S. House Committee on Oversight and Reform ("House Oversight") publicly released several GSA emails concerning the FBI headquarters project.
+See CREW Ex.
+2 at 5-7 (congressional letter discussing emails); CREW Ex.
+3 (emails).
+Among those emails were the following:

 - A January 25, 2018 email exchange between Joseph Lai of the White House and Brennan Hart of GSA concerning the "path forward for the new FBI Headquarters announcement," which the "President" had "signed off on."
 CREW Ex.
-3 at 2281. - A January 28, 2018 email exchange in which GSA officials discussed asking "DOJ/FBI" to draft a document to "memorializ[e] what was decided in the meeting with POTUS" regarding the FBI headquarters, which would both "recap the oval meeting with what POTUS directed everyone to do," and "then ask Emily [Murphy] (GSA) to execute POTUS's orders."
-CREW Ex.
-3 at 2296-97. - A January 28, 2018 email exchange in which GSA officials forwarded an email from an official with the Office of Management and Budget ("OMB") (a White House component), and explained that the FBI headquarters project is now "a demolition/new construction [project] per the President's instructions."
-CREW Ex.
-3 at 2290-91.
+3 at 2281. - A January 28, 2018 email exchange in which GSA officials forwarded an email from an official with the Office of Management and Budget ("OMB"), and explained that the FBI headquarters project is now "a demolition/new construction [project] per the President's instructions."
+Id. at 2290-91.